 (4) The computer will only select a randomly selected number that consists of 3 digits that are all the same if the subscriber has requested an “Exact order” play type.

+(5) A receipted ticket must be given to the subscriber upon payment of the amount calculated in accordance with Schedule 1.

+[Rule 55 amended in Gazette 4 Oct 2017 p.
+5120.]

 Division 2 — Prize pool and prize reserve fund

 56. Cash 3 prize pool and prize reserve fund